Junaid2810/Udacity-Project-programming-for-data-science-with-python-/README.md

-# programming-for-data-science
+# Programming For Data Science With Python

-## Henrique de Carvalho
+## Junaid Salahuddin

 This repository contains projects for Udacity Programming For Data Science.